-Financial instruments include cash and cash equivalents, accounts payable and accrued liabilities.
-The estimated fair value of financial instruments has been determined using available market information or other appropriate valuation methodologies.
+Financial instruments include accounts payable and accrued liabilities.
+The estimated fair value of certain financial instruments may be determined using available market information or other appropriate valuation methodologies.
 However, considerable judgment is required in interpreting market data to develop estimates of fair value; therefore, the estimates are not necessarily indicative of the amounts that could be realized or would be paid in a current market exchange.
 The effect of using different market assumptions and/or estimation methodologies may be material to the estimated fair value amounts.
-The carrying amounts of cash and cash equivalents, accounts payable and accrued liabilities are at cost, which approximates fair value due to the short maturity of those instruments.
+The carrying amounts of accounts payable and accrued liabilities are at cost, which approximates fair value due to the short maturity of those instruments.